data

 The 3 Steps to Effective Email Marketing

 Effective email marketing starts with the understanding that you can’t send every campaign to everyone on your list – well, you can, but you shouldn’t.
-There is just too much going on in your recipients’ inboxes and in their online experiences.
-A sloppy campaign without a specific target will become part of the din.
-If you want […]
+There […]

 How to Conquer Your Direct Marketing Challenges

 Customer data drives campaign success, so you need to properly shape your database.
-We recently read an article called 12 Tips to Help You Conquer Your Direct Marketing Challenges.
-You can read all 12, but here are 5 in our own words: Determine Your Audience Start by narrowing down your audience so you know what […]
+We recently read an article called 12 Tips to Help You Conquer Your […]

 Why use Unbounce landing pages for PPC?